 Depression is often chronic, with episodes of improvement followed by recurrence.
-About a third of patients with a single episode of major depression will have another episode within 1 year after discontinuing treatment, and more than half will have a recurrence at some point in their lives.
+About one-third of people with a single episode of major depression will have another episode within 1 year after discontinuing treatment, and more than one half will have a recurrence at some point in their lives.
 Depression is more likely to recur if the first episode was severe or prolonged, or if there have been prior recurrences.

 Depression increases the risk for suicide.
+In the United States, the risk for suicide in people with depression is around 20%, compared to just 1% in the general population.
 Suicidal preoccupation or threats of suicide should always be taken seriously.
 Suicide attempts are a major risk factor for subsequent successful suicide.

 Children, adolescents, and young adults who are prescribed antidepressant medication should be carefully monitored by both their parents and doctors, especially during the first few months of treatment, for any worsening of depression symptoms or changes in behavior.